Learning Impact Awards Program Details

 The Learning Impact Awards recognize the most powerful and influential uses of technology worldwide in support of learning worldwide.
 This unique program was created in 2007 for the purpose of recognizing outstanding applications of technology that address the most significant challenges facing the global education segment.
 Additionally, the Learning Impact Awards program aims to identify repeatable implementation of efficient IT practices that can help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, promote actionable assessment, and advance ecosystem development.

 Learning Impact Awards recognize both the product/service involved as well as the implementing institution as both collaborate to effectively leverage technology to create positive “learning impacts” and outcomes.
 Therefore, submissions can be made by any product or service provider or by any end-user educational institution or training provider as follows:

 - Institutional or other end-user submitters are asked for the same information, including product(s) or services(s) that are proprietary and not commercially available.

 - Each unrelated (not involved in the same implementation project) product or service constitutes a single submission.

 - Joint projects involving several partners are encouraged to submit, as the potential for learning impact may be greater.

 - Applicants who are prior award winners are eligible to submit a proposal that is different from the previous award.

 - All applications must be submitted online and in English.

-- Top finalists from IMS Global Regional Competitions in Australia, Japan, Korea, and the United Kingdom will be automatically be entered as a finalist at the Learning Impact Leadership Institute.
+- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe will be entered automatically as a finalist at the Learning Impact Leadership Institute.

 A select group of finalists will be selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact or potential impact on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
 Finalists will be invited to advance to the final round of competition to present their projects during the Learning Impact Leadership Institute.
 The final round of competition will consist of three parts:

 - Submission of a four-minute (or less) video pitch for the Learning Impact submission